-At that altitude and fed from snow-clad Andes the lake does not invite swimming.
+At that altitude and fed from the snow-clad Andes the lake does not invite swimming.
 It is the remnant of an ancient inland sea and the blue waters make a beautiful contrast to the parched altiplano.

 You get to Lake Titicaca on the Peruvian side from Puno, the capital of Peru's altiplano which is the folkloric center of Peru and gateway to Lake Titicaca.
-Puno itself is not attractive but the schedule of dances including the Devil Dance perfomed during the feast of the Virgen De Candelaria and other festivals attract visitors year round.
+Puno itself is not attractive but the schedule of dances including the Devil Dance performed during the feast of the Virgen De Candelaria and other festivals attract visitors year round.

 Check flights from your area to Lima or La Paz to make connections to the lake.
-You can also browse for hotels and car rentals.

 According to Incan mythology, Manco Capac and Mama 0cllo, also known as Mama Huaca, emerged from the depths of Lake Titicaca on the sacred rock gate on Isla Del Sol to found the Inca Empire.
 The sister island Isla de la Luna is not as well visited but is also a holy place as it housed the convent of the virgins of the sun.